Every time you trust God’s wisdom and do whatever he says, even when you don’t understand it, you deepen your friendship with God. —Rick Warren

-The Bible reminds us in James 1:5 that God gives wisdom generously when we ask for it.
-And He does so without judgment or ridicule because He knows your heart, your situations, struggles, and needs.
+The Bible reminds us that God gives wisdom generously when we ask for it.
+And He does so without judgment or ridicule because He knows our heart, situations, struggles, and needs.

 So the next time you find yourself looking for answers:

-2. Acknowledge that His plan is far superior to whatever you can think of.
+– Acknowledge that His plan is superior to yours.

-3. Admit that you are powerless and that he is in control.
+– Admit that you are powerless and that He is in control.

 – And then thank Him for his perfect wisdom.